lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 }
 ```

-Any network input port that is a trigger for the reaction that declares an STAA handler will have that STAA applied to it.
+Any network input port will have that STAA applied to it if it is a trigger for or is used by a reaction that declares an STAA handler.
 If more than one STAA is declared for the same input port, the minimum time value will be the one in effect.
 The `<fault handler>` is code that will be executed if an input had been previously assumed to be absent at a tag _g_, but then an input event with tag _g_ arrives.

 Choosing suitable STAs and STAAs for a program is challenging and depends on many factors.
 Collectively, STA and STAA are both referred to as **STP** (safe to process) offsets, but the distinction between the two is important and subtle.